sergio-costas/updatesnap/README.md

 but they seems to be a new major version (1.0.0) and a development version (0.9.0 and 0.9.1), and Gtk3 has a newer tag, but it is for Gtk4, so we must ignore it.

+Setting the *-r* parameter, it won't search for a *snapcraft.yaml* file in the specified folder, but will search it in each folder inside that folder.
+This is useful when you have an specific folder with several *snap* projects, each one in its own folder, and want to check all of them.

 ## The .secrets file